Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Approach

 \subsubsection{\textbf{Textual Information Retrieval}}

-For current mobile apps, textual information extracted from the graphical user interface (GUI) is rich, and such textual information can provide accurate information of the widget intents.
-Typical examples are easy to find like the ``Submit'' button, ``Cancel'' button, ``Username'' text box, ``Password'' text box, \etc Therefore, we hold that such textual information is valuable for us to infer the test script intents.
-However, as discussed above, the textual information of some widgets cannot be obtained from the original UI layout files because some widgets are dynamically generated.
-Therefore, \intent has to dump the UI layout files at runtime.
-With the help of UIAutomator\footnote{\url{https://developer.android.com/training/testing/ui-automator}}, we can manually dump the runtime UI layout files easily.
-However, such a process is hard to automate.
-To solve the problem, we design a driver wrapper for the \texttt{AppiumDriver} and add the functionality to dump useful information, including:
+For current mobile apps, textual information extracted from the GUI is rich, and such textual information can provide accurate information about the widget intentions.
+Typical examples are easy to find like the ``Submit'' button, ``Cancel'' button, ``Username'' text box, ``Password'' text box, \etc Therefore, we hold that such textual information is valuable for us to infer the test script intentions.

-\underline{\textbf{App Screenshot}}.
-App screenshots can be used to extract existing textual information from the GUI level.